apache/sling-old-svn-mirror/launchpad/builder/README.txt

         directory.
 It is advisable to use a work directory outside of the project directory.

-1) Build Sling using
+1) Build the Sling Launchpad using

 	mvn clean install

-in the top-level directory of the Sling source code.
+in the current directory.

 2) Start the generated jar with